Sabrinas Organizing

 Start small when organizing for the first time.

-Block out 4 hours on Sunday to Organize a Small Area of the Home.
+Block out 4 hours on Sunday to organize a Small Area of the Home.

-When picking an area of the home, start with the main areas that others will see because
+When picking an area of the home, start with the main areas that others will see because:

 1. You will be able to see the results and how you feel about the uncluttered space, which will reinforce positive behavior.

 I explained to her that clutter doesn't happen overnight.
 So, it will take time to declutter.
+This phrase is what I tell myself and my clients when they feel overwhelmed looking at their mess.

 Clutter is a cray for Help quote by Sabrina Quairoli from Sabrinas Organizing